-The largest single investment is a holding in shares of Fundacion Mapfre, representing 8% of total investments.
+The largest single investment is a holding in shares of Fundacion Mapfre, representing 6% of total investments.
 The majority of remaining market risk exposure is located in the UK.
-The largest exposure is to the UK government, with 4% of total investments being in UK gilts, as at year end 2019.
+The largest exposure is to the UK government, with 5% of total investments being in UK gilts.
 There are no other material concentrations of market risk as the portfolio is well diversified.